-After completing study of this chapter, the student will be able to: Objective ID Recognize the crime classification for each crime that may result from a domestic violence incident as a misdemeanor or felony.
+Learning objectives After completing study of this chapter, the student will be able to: Objective ID (continued) • Recognize the crime classification for each crime that may result from a domestic violence incident as a misdemeanor or felony.
 25.01.10

-This chapter focuses on identifying and classifying criminal behavior associated with domestic violence abuse.
+In this chapter This chapter focuses on identifying and classifying criminal behavior associated with domestic violence abuse.
 Refer to the chart below for specific topics.